florianjeanmart/project/public/components/messenger/docs/intro.md

 ### Actions

-You can pass messages a hash of actions the myself can execute on the message.
+You can pass messages a hash of actions the user can execute on the message.
 For example, `run` will add 'Retry' and 'Cancel' buttons to error messages which have retry enabled.

 Actions are provided as the `actions` hash to `post` or `run`: